-Learn the basics for enjoying rich, beautiful colors in your backyard this fall.
+Love to look at gorgeous fall leaves?
+Learn the secrets for enjoying rich, beautiful fall leaf colors in your backyard this season.

-For those longing for a spectacular landscape past the traditional summer display, plenty of options abound.
-Showstopping trees, seasonal shrubs and fall-flowering perennials can bring autumn color to your yard, as they relish the shorter, cooler days.
-All it takes is a little forward thinking and knowledge about the basics of fall color.
+For those longing for a spectacular landscape past the traditional summer display of flowering plants, plenty of options abound.
+Show-stopping trees, seasonal shrubs and fall-blooming perennials can bring a burst of autumn color to your yard, as you relish the shorter, cooler days.
+All it takes is a little forward thinking and knowledge about the basics of fall leaf colors.

-It only makes sense to choose plants known to have great fall color…ones that harbor vivid pigmentation under their green hues until cooler temperatures unleash their fall potential.
+It only makes sense to choose plants known to have great fall leaf colors…ones that harbor vivid pigmentation under their green hues until cooler temperatures unleash their fall potential.

 Autumn, with its milder temperatures, is the perfect time to plant young trees while you’re enjoying the display of more established ones.